secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [x] What kind of parameters can be chosen based on the Secure Crypto Config? => E.g. Should be all except the plaintext and the key for encryption algorithms.
 Also many parameters can be generated based on cryptographically secure random numbers.
 - [x] TODO The Secure Crypto Config Interface should include a performance evaluation mode which evaluates the performance of each configuration and returns a prioritized list for each configuration.
 E.g. cf. [Libpasta Tuning](https://libpasta.github.io/advanced/tuning/)

 # Cryptography Library Implementation Specification

 Cryptography libraries should provide the above mentioned Secure Crypto Config Interface.
-Until a common cryptography library provides the Secure Crypto Config Interface itself, a separate interface library should be used instead.
+Until a common cryptography library provides the Secure Crypto Config Interface itself, there should be wrapper implementations that provide the Secure Crypto Config Interface and make use of the programming languages' standard cryptography library.

 # Cryptography Algorithm Standards Recommendation

-- [ ] TODO should there be a template for cryptography algorithm standards (in addition to COSE) for the Secure Crypto Config or is it enough that the Secure Crypto Config Consensus Finding defines the secure parameters for all cryptography algorithms?
+When new cryptography algorithm and/or parameter/mode/etc standards are created, they should contain a section mentioning the creating of the proposed secure parameter sets in the above mentioned IANA registries.
+This ensures that new cryptography algorithms and parameter sets are available faster for the Secure Crypto Config Interface implementations to use.

 # Security Considerations

 - [x] TODO are some of the listed common issues relevant?: [TypicalSECAreaIssues](https://trac.ietf.org/trac/sec/wiki/TypicalSECAreaIssues)
 - [x] TODO check if security considerations of TLS 1.2 are relevant, especially appendix [D, E and F](https://tools.ietf.org/html/rfc5246#appendix-D)
 - [ ] TODO Are these appropriate security considerations?

 ## Consensus Finding

-- Only trustworthy and cryptographic specialized institutions should participating otherwise a Secure Crypto Config with a weak and insecure parameter set could be provided as a result.
+- Only trustworthy and cryptographic specialized entities should participate in the publication process of the Secure Crypto Config.
+  Otherwise a Secure Crypto Config with a weak and insecure parameter set could be provided.

 ## Publication Format

 - The operators of the Secure Crypto Config must ensure that potential unauthorized parties are not able to manipulate the parameters of the published Secure Crypto Config.
+  Countermeasures to this are in place by utilizing git's gpg signatures and integrity as well as signatures for the published Secure Crypto Config files as well.

 ## Cryptography library implementation

-- Integrity must be ensured if potential users want to fetch the provided Secure Crypto Config from the corresponding platform over the network e.g. by using a signature.
+- Integrity must be ensured if potential users want to fetch the provided Secure Crypto Config from the corresponding platform over the network e.g. by using a signatures.
 - Users should only trust Secure Crypto Config issued from the original publisher with the associated signature.
-Users are responsible verify this signature.
+Users are responsible to verify the provided signatures.

 ## General Security Considerations